Football: Man City on verge of title after bouncing back at Spurs, Salah hits 40

 However, Olivier Giroud came off the bench to finally kickstart his Chelsea career with his first two Premier League goals for the club either side of Eden Hazard's leveller.

-"As long as it is mathematically possible we will believe we can reach the top four," said Giroud as Chelsea closed to within seven points of Spurs in fourth.
+"As long as it is mathematically possible we will believe we can reach the top four," said Giroud.
 "We have got five finals to play, after that we will see."

 Crystal Palace had been set to drop into the bottom three on goal difference prior to Chelsea's comeback.